darold/uri/README.md

 Building
 --------

-Use the following commnand to build and install the extension, pg_config must be in found from your PATH environment variable.
+Use the following command to build and install the extension, `pg_config` must be in found from your PATH environment variable.

 	make USE_PGXS=1
 	sudo make USE_PGXS=1 install